 In order to achieve an even distribution of hues in your concrete, apply the acid stain by spraying it evenly edge to edge.
 This will ensure that you have covered every part of the concrete surface with the same exact amount of stain.

 If the surface you are working with is smaller, you can just apply the acid stain to the concrete using a paintbrush and bucket/cup to hold the stain.

-Brush Stain Into Concrete
+7. Brush the Acid Stain Into the Concrete

 To guarantee the even distribution of the stain, use an industrial broom to brush the acid stain into the concrete.
 This will also help the stain to penetrate more into the concrete to secure the longevity of the color of the stain.

 8. Wait 5-24 Hours to Let the Stain Set and Dry